ankittkamal/NetflixGPT/README.md

 ```

 5. Create a firebase project for web and enable Email/Password Authentication.
-6. Inside utils folder -> edit the firebase.config file with your firebase config and also add `export const auth = getAuth();` in the file.
+6. Inside utils folder -> edit the firebase.js file with your firebase config and also add `export const auth = getAuth();` in the file.

 7. To run the server execute `npm start`